BigSoftVideo/AVA360VR/project.md

 You can use any non-linear video editor (e.g. _Adobe Premiere Pro_ or _Final Cut Pro_) or cross-platform free open-source software such as [_HandBrake_](https://handbrake.fr) to export the video into the new format.
 Choose a standard preset such as `Video You Tube` and select a similar size and framerate to the original.
 You may need to experiment to find the best quality.
+- The video playback may be choppy with some latency.

 #### Synced audio clips